 Qualification: Diploma in Stress Management, School of Natural Health Sciences

-Everyone suffers from stress, so stress management can be of help to us all.
-For some of us, what stresses us occupies most of our waking lives, and it may disturb our sleep patterns or cause us nightmares, too.
-While stress in itself is not a bad thing, too much for too long can have a wide range of adverse effects on the human physiology – not to mention our psychology.
+Everyone suffers from stress at times, and few of us have techniques we can use that really help.
+For some people, stress occupies most of their waking lives, and may disturb their sleep, too.
+Too much stress for too long can have a wide range of adverse effects on our physical and mental health.
 As Caroline Myss so eloquently puts it – ‘your biography becomes your biology’.

 Stress management is very much a case of mind over matter.
-The joke that says ‘if you don’t mind, it doesn’t matter’ is truer than you know.
-Only what we care about and cannot let go of is capable of causing us stress!
+The saying, ‘if you don’t mind, it doesn’t matter’, is truer than you know.
+Only what we care too much about to let go of it is capable of causing us stress!

-I believe that health, happiness and well-being are the birthright of each and every person on the planet.
-Science is now beginning to prove, as complimentary therapists and eastern philosophies have long believed, that mind can influence matter, just as matter influences mind.
-Poor health can make us feel more pessimistic, irritable or anxious.
+I believe that health, happiness and well-being are the birthright of everyone.
+Science is beginning to prove what complimentary therapists and eastern philosophies have long believed; that mind can influence matter, just as matter influences mind.
+Poor health can make us more pessimistic, irritable or anxious.
 But equally, pessimism, irritability or anxiety can, and often do, manifest in ill-health.
-Because of this, new methods of treatment are being pioneered that will enable people to treat mental health in the same ways as they would treat their physical health.
-Think healthy thoughts and you will be physically healthy – as long as you have no hidden, self-imposed barriers to health.
-But who among us does not?
+Because of this, new methods are being pioneered to treat mental health in the same ways as physical health.
+If you are able to think healthy thoughts, you will likely be more physically healthy.

-Often we sabotage our own health and happiness – without knowing why or even that we are doing it – through beliefs and limitations we have picked up without being aware of them.
-The em’brace philosophy is not merely to treat the symptoms of stress, nor even just to give clients strategies to control their stress response, although these are included in the package of services offered, but also to counsel those clients who are willing to take the plunge into demolishing restrictive beliefs and barriers, to make their lives more joyful, productive and effective, both for themselves and for those around them.
+Often we sabotage our own health and happiness – without knowing it – through beliefs and limitations we have picked up unconsciously.
+I don’t just treat the symptoms of stress, or even just give clients strategies to control their stress response.
+I also help you find and demolish restrictive beliefs and barriers, to make your life more joyful, productive and effective.

-For too long, the human race has rushed headlong towards its own destruction, and in the process we have forgotten who we are and why we are here.
-We do not exist solely to perpetuate our species, or to make money and enjoy material riches.
-From time to time we all find ourselves wondering why we are moving so fast; why we have no time for the things we most enjoy; why we neglect the most important elements of our lives for things which are so much less valuable to us.
-Relationships suffer, physical and mental health suffers, because we spend too much of our time and energy in answering the perceived demands of others.
-Stress management can help us take the time to slow down and examine our lives; we may find that we don’t need to live in the fast lane, and we can find time to smell the roses.
-When we stop trying to do what we believe others want of us, we will, ironically, find that we can more easily satisfy both ourselves and those who are important to us, with less effort and less stress.
-In other words, we will have achieved a much higher level of happiness and well-being.
+We have forgotten who we are and why we’re here.
+We may wonder why we have no time for the things we enjoy; why we neglect our favourite pastimes.
+Relationships suffer, physical and mental health suffers, because we spend too much of our time and energy answering the perceived demands of others.
+Stress management can help you slow down and examine your life; you can find time to remember what gives you joy, and fit it into you life.
+When we stop trying to do what we believe others want of us, we usually find we have achieved a much higher level of happiness and well-being.

 You have the right to health and happiness—Embrace it!